solita/clamav-rest/README.md

 # Usage

+You have two options.
+You can use [Docker](https://www.docker.com/) and run a [Docker image](https://hub.docker.com/r/lokori/clamav-rest/) to test it.
+The Docker image is based on the supplied [Dockerfile specification](https://github.com/solita/clamav-rest/blob/master/Dockerfile).

-You need to build the JAR.
+Or you can build the JAR.
 This creates a stand-alone JAR with embedded [Jetty serlet container](http://www.eclipse.org/jetty/).

 ```
   mvn package